Gutter Guard Innovations

 Here are eight major changes Alex Higginbotham introduced with MasterShield to further advance his microfiltration gutter guard technology.
 He likes to call them the “Evolution of the Revolution”, the “revolution” being his original, innovative technology (LeafFilter®) that started a change in the gutter guard industry, the “evolution” being what he changed with MasterShield to make it work even better than before.

 Just like you wouldn’t buy an older iPhone once the latest design is announced, make sure you’re investing in the latest in microfiltration gutter guard performance and technology.
-We’re the only company that Alex Higginbotham works with so you can rest assured your getting the latest he’s got to offer.
+We’re the only company that Alex Higginbotham works with, so you can rest assured you’re getting the latest he’s got to offer.

 From PVC to Aluminum